mapilido74/GCD-Project/CodeBook.md

 #### yTest

 Its a (7352 x 1) table, where each row represents the *test data* collected for the people on *test set*.
 The column represents the id of the activity.
-Notice that this table is ralted with *activityLabels* The content of the table is:
+Notice that this table is ralted with *activityLabels*

 ### Test Data Tables: Relationships